jzfrank/instagram-clone/README.md

 For sign in, the project used next-auth. (which uses google cloud for authorization)

+For state management, the project used recoil.

+For modal, the project used react-modal.

 Also used: tailwind-scrollbar, tailwind-form.

 The website consists of: